adamgian/minify-selectors/crates/parse_selectors/info.md

 	- `{unicode}|\\[^\n\r\f0-9a-f]` ('escape') — escaping a character that is not a newline, return or unicode (which has it's own set of rules, see next point below).
 	- `\\[0-9a-f]{1,6}(\r\n|[ \n\r\t\f])?` ('unicode') an unicode number (`\01F60E`) which is up to six hexadecimal characters long.
 Note: shorter unicode numbers can be terminated earlier by a space, newline, tab or form feed (`\265F `) rather than padding the leading digit(s) with zeros (`\00265F`) to reach the six character limit.

-⚠️ **Please note:**
+> **Please note:**
-<br>minify-selector currently does not support escaped or unicode characters in CSS selectors.
+minify-selector currently does not support escaped or unicode characters in CSS selectors.

 ```scss
 .foo-bar { … }  // .g { … }